How To Choose New Flooring Like A Pro!

 I suggest you be proactive with the carpet and padding you decide to purchase and not rely solely on the advice of any carpet salesperson.

-manufacturer before you make your padding selection to see what they
+manufacturer before you make your padding selection to learn exactly what

-thicker than suggested by carpet manufacturers, it is a common practice.
+generally slightly thicker than suggested by carpet manufacturers, it is a common

 homeowners like their carpet to have a soft feel underfoot.
 This is why most